istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 *   Extract the initial Istio authentication secrets and copy them to the machine.
-The default installation of Istio includes Citadel and will generate Istio secrets even if the automatic 'mTLS' setting is disabled (it creates secret for each service account, and the secret is named as `istio.<serviceaccount>`).
-It is recommended that you perform this step to make it easy to enable mTLS in the future and to upgrade to a future version that will have mTLS enabled by default.
+The default installation of Istio includes Citadel and will generate Istio secrets even if the automatic `mTLS` setting is disabled (it creates a secret for each service account, and the secret is named as `istio.<serviceaccount>`).
+It is recommended that you perform this step to make it easy to enable mutual TLS in the future and to upgrade to a future version that will have mutual TLS enabled by default.

     `ACCOUNT` defaults to 'default', or `SERVICE_ACCOUNT` environment variable `NAMESPACE` defaults to current namespace, or `SERVICE_NAMESPACE` environment variable